Home » Recipes » Course » Breakfast » 6 Ingredient Vegan Beer Bread

 • When combining the ingredients, do not to over mix the batter.
 Use a rubber spatula or wooden spoon, not an electric mixer.

-• I have made this recipe with Coors Light and Old Milwaukee, but I think almost any type of beer would work!
+• I have made this recipe with Coors Light and Old Milwaukee, but I think almost any kind of beer would work!
 I wouldn’t recommend using a beer that’s very dark with a strong flavour, or an IPA.
+Stick to lighter beers for a light and fluffy texture.

 • The final result should be a thick, hearty and very tasteful bread, NOT A BRICK! 😉